-Detroit museums and attractions are for more than just elementary school kids on field trips, and we have a place for every interest.
+Detroit museums and Detroit attractions are for more than just elementary school kids on field trips, and we have a place for every interest.
 Car lover?
 We’ve got you covered at a few museums.
 Motown fanatic?
 We have the original Motown house.
-Art museums, science museums, nature centers, and African American culture museums – has it all.
+Detroit art museums, science museums, nature centers, and African American culture museums – has it all.

 The Henry Ford